Kodiak, Alaska: Community events

 The city of Kodiak is home to a number of annual events that draw locals and people from off-island.
 The most well-known of these is Kodiak Crab Festival.
 Organized by the Kodiak Chamber of Commerce, the event takes place over Memorial Day weekend.
 It includes a county fair-style main event, with carnival rides, food and game booths, and group activities.
 In addition, a number of events are organized over the three-day weekend that include a kayak race, a marathon, an ultra-marathon, a 9.2 mi mountain run called the Pillar Mountain Run and others.

 The official Pardoning of the Crab was added to The Kodiak Crab Fest in 2019.
 A crab is given a crab themed name, and then saved from the crab pot by a special guest, and then goes to live at the Kodiak Fisheries Research Center Aquarium.

-2019: Sheldon, pardoned by US Senator Dan Sullivan (R-AK).2020: Unknown.
+2019: Sheldon, pardoned by US Senator Dan Sullivan (R-AK).
+2020: Unknown.
 2021: Lenny Crabitz, pardoned by Kodiak City Manager Mike Tvenge.

 Education

-The Kodiak Island Borough School District operates four elementary schools, one middle school and one high school (Kodiak High School) serving the town of Kodiak and the immediate area surrounding the city of Kodiak.
+The Kodiak Island Borough School District operates three elementary schools, one middle school and one high school (Kodiak High School) serving the town of Kodiak and the immediate area surrounding the city of Kodiak.
 A further 6 schools serve rural sites in the district and are operated as k-12 schools.

 The city is home to Kodiak College, a satellite campus of the University of Alaska Anchorage.
 Within the public school district, there are eight rural schools.

 Kodiak is also home to Saint Herman's Orthodox Theological Seminary, a theological school founded in 1972 under the auspices of the Orthodox Church in America.
 Students from villages all over southern and southwestern Alaska study at St. Herman's in order to become readers or clergy in the Orthodox Church.